كيمياء حيوية السلام عليكم برجاء الحصول علي كتاب كيمياء حيوي يحتوي علي اقسام خاصه ب

 From Wikipedia, the free encyclopedia

-Liver function tests (LFTs or LFs), which include liver enzymes, are groups of laboratory blood designed to give information about the state of a patient's .
-Most cause only mild symptoms initially, but it is vital that these diseases be detected early.
+Liver function tests (LFTs or LFs), which include liver enzymes, are groups of clinical biochemistry laboratory blood assays designed to give information about the state of a patient's liver.
+Most liver diseases cause only mild symptoms initially, but it is vital that these diseases be detected early.
 Hepatic (liver) involvement in some diseases can be of crucial importance.
-This testing is performed by a on a patient's serum or sample obtained by .
-Some tests are associated with functionality (e.g., albumin); some with cellular integrity (e.g., ) and some with conditions linked to the biliary tract ( and ).
+This testing is performed by a medical technologist on a patient's serum or plasma sample obtained by phlebotomy.
+Some tests are associated with functionality (e.g., albumin); some with cellular integrity (e.g., transaminase) and some with conditions linked to the biliary tract (gamma-glutamyl transferase and alkaline phosphatase).
 Several biochemical tests are useful in the evaluation and management of patients with hepatic dysfunction.
 These tests can be used to (1) detect the presence of liver disease, (2) distinguish among different types of liver disorders, (3) gauge the extent of known liver damage, and (4) follow the response to treatment.
 Some or all of these measurements are also carried out (usually about twice a year for routine cases) on those individuals taking certain medications- anticonvulsants are a notable example- in order to ensure that the medications are not damaging the person's liver.

 Contents